pgillet/spark-article/k8s-python-client.md

 EOF
 ```

-The `kubeconfig-gen.sh` script effectively uses the default `kubeconfig` file, but its purpose is to generate another
-`kubeconfig` file that configures access to the cluster for the `python-client-sa` service account, with only the
+The `kubeconfig` file thus created configures access to the cluster for the `python-client-sa` service account, with
-rights needed for the `spark_client` Python library in the single namespace `spark-jobs` (_"principle of least
+ only the rights needed for our client application and in the single namespace `spark-jobs` (_"principle of least
   privilege"_).

 # The Hard Way